 - The engine determines it wants to dehydrate

 - Execution of other orchestrations through the Start Orchestration shape

 - At the Send shape (but not atomic)

 38. What Biztalk Provides?

-BizTalk provides costs savings when used in internal IT projects and can be used in externally focused solutions too.
-(BizTalk interview questions Latest 47)
+Answer: BizTalk provides cost savings when used in internal IT projects and can be used in externally focused solutions too.

 39. What Is The Difference Between Distinguished Field And Promoted Property?

 - Promoted properties can be accessed in Orchestrations, ports, pipelines, schemas.